Fort Valley, AZ Demographics

 A map of Fort Valley's Population by Race

-Of the 467 places in Arizona, Fort Valley is the 163rd most populous.
+Fort Valley is ranked the 159th most populous place in Arizona, out of 467 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Valley was ranked the 163rd most populous place in the 2020 Census.

 Fort Valley's White Population